 The lagoon

-During spring tides, water spills through a gap in the sand dunes, creating a a picturesque, turquoise lagoon.
+During spring tides, water spills through a gap in the sand dunes, creating a picturesque, turquoise lagoon.
 Note – check tide charts before coming and be sure to be here for high tide.
 It needs to be around 9+ metres for the lagoon to fill up.
 Otherwise, you’ll just see a large sandy area with no water!

 The rock pools / natural aquariums